easegress-io/easegress/doc/plugin_dev_guide.md

 	Parallelism() uint16
 	// Statistics returns pipeline statistics
 	Statistics() PipelineStatistics
 	// DataBucket returns(creates a new one if necessary) pipeline data bucket corresponding with plugin.
-If the pluginInstanceId is not empty (usually memory address of the instance), the data bucket will be deleted automatically when closing the instance.But if the pluginInstanceId is empty which indicates all instances of a plugin share one data bucket, the data bucket won't be deleted automatically until the plugin(not plugin instance) is deleted.
+	// If the pluginInstanceId is not empty (usually memory address of the instance),
+	// the data bucket will be deleted automatically when closing the instance.
+	// But if the pluginInstanceId is empty which indicates all instances of a plugin share one data bucket,
+	// the data bucket won't be deleted automatically until the plugin(not plugin instance) is deleted.
 	DataBucket(pluginName, pluginInstanceId string) PipelineContextDataBucket
 	// DeleteBucket deletes a data bucket.
 	DeleteBucket(pluginName, pluginInstanceId string) PipelineContextDataBucket